-During the six months ended June 30, 2020, we funded our operations primarily from cash on hand.
+During the nine months ended September 30, 2020, we funded our operations primarily from cash on hand.
 These funds were also used to increase inventory to support research and development projects and the launch of our new line of LPG / propane generators.
-As of June 30, 2020, we had working capital of \$15,146, as compared to working capital of \$16,433 at December 31, 2019.
-This \$1,287 decrease in working capital is primarily attributable to a \$2,113 decrease in cash and cash equivalents resulting from net cash of \$3,672 used in operating activities, net cash of \$8 from disposal of Company property and equipment, and net cash of \$1,551 from proceeds of PPP Loan net of payment of equipment financing.
+As of September 30, 2020, we had working capital of \$14,165, as compared to working capital of \$16,434 at December 31, 2019.
+This \$2,269 decrease in working capital is primarily attributable to \$769 decrease in cash and cash equivalents resulting from net cash of \$6,152 used in operating activities which includes a \$2,400 write down of excess and obsolete inventory, net cash used in investing activities of \$3 from acquisition of new Company property and equipment, and net cash of \$5,386 from financing activities which included proceeds of \$1,715 from PPP Loan and proceeds of \$2,812 from the issuance of common stock and warrants in our July 2020 private placement and proceeds of \$861 from the exercise of certain of these warrants.

-On June 30, 2020 and December 31, 2019, our net trade receivables totaled \$766 and \$934, respectively.
-On June 30, 2020, \$467 (61%) and \$177 (23%) represented customer account balances of our two largest customers, as compared to \$652 (70%) and \$183 (20%) represented customer account balances of our two largest customers on December 31, 2019.
+On September 30, 2020 and December 31, 2019, our net trade receivables totaled \$1,776 and \$934, respectively.
+On September 30, 2020, \$1,037 (58%) and \$514 (29%) represented customer account balances of our two largest customers, while \$652 (70%) and \$183 (20%) represented customer account balances of our two largest customers on December 31, 2019.

-Our available capital resources on June 30, 2020 consisted primarily of \$727 in cash and cash equivalents, as compared to \$2,840 as of December 31, 2019.
+Our available capital resources on September 30, 2020 consisted primarily of \$2,071 in cash and cash equivalents, as compared to \$2,840 as of December 31, 2019.
 We expect our future capital resources will consist primarily of cash on hand, cash generated by operations, if any, and future debt or equity financings, if any.
 In light of the COVID-19 crisis, the U.S. Department of the Treasury enacted the Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, to provide emergency assistance and health care response for individuals, families, and businesses affected by the COVID-19 pandemic.
-On May 4, 2020, we entered into a loan agreement with Citibank, N.A. in the amount of \$1,715 through the PPP.
-As of June 30, 2020, 55% of our U.S. labor force is in furlough status and the rest of our employees continue to support sales and essential business operations.
-We believe these programs will supplement our current and future available capital resources.
+On May 4, 2020, we entered into a loan agreement with Citibank, N.A. in the amount of \$1,715 through the PPP which we expect will be forgiven in whole or in part.
+On July 2, 2020, the Company received net proceeds of \$2,812 from a private placement of securities and on September 24, 2020, received proceeds of \$861 from warrants exercised.
+We believe these programs, together with our credit facility with Pinnacle Bank, or Pinnacle, described below, will supplement our current and future available capital resources.